finos/tracdap/doc/app_dev/tutorial/chapter_5_error_handling.rst

     :lineno-start: 105

 For each item, *item.detail* is a human readable description of the error.
-For errors related to the request (mostly validation errors), *item.location* is the field path for the input field that caused the problem.
+For errors related to the request (mostly validation errors), *item.fieldPath* is the field path for the input field that caused the problem.